CrowdUp-org/CrowdUp/SUPABASE_SECRET_KEY_ROTATION.md

 CrowdUp uses the Supabase Secret API key (`sb_secret_...`) for privileged server-side operations, particularly in the Google OAuth authentication flow.
 Regular key rotation reduces security risk in case of credential exposure.

-**Key rotation does NOT require downtime** if you follow this phased rollout approach.
+Unlike legacy `service_role` JWT keys, modern Secret API keys (`sb_secret_...`) can be rotated independently without affecting other keys or requiring JWT secret rotation.
+This means **key rotation does NOT require downtime** if you follow this phased rollout approach.

 ## Prerequisites